 At the hearing, NextEra attorney Eric Callisto, former chief of staff to the PSC chairman under former Gov. Jim Doyle, questioned why — or how — the PSC staff could ignore the cost of its requirements when, in the end, the commission could reject a project because it costs too much.

 “Should the commission entertain any condition regardless of cost?’’ he asked.
 “If commission staff recommended that there be an armed guard at the gate to each of the solar facilities, do you think it would be appropriate for the commission to consider the cost of that?”

 “As you sit here, you have no evidence as to whether or not a $200,000-a-year cost would tank this project, do you?”
 Callisto queried the PSC’s Schumacher.

 “I do not have any understanding of the margins of the cost of this project,” she responded.

 Ultimately, it will be up to the commission’s three members — two appointed by former Gov. Scott Walker with an “open for business” mission — to decide whether to include the study requirement.
-The PSC is expected to consider the project application on March 14, but the decision was postponed.
+The PSC was scheduled to consider the project application on March 14, but the decision was postponed.

 Michael Flaherty is president of Flaherty & Associates, a public policy strategic communications firm in Madison.